skills17/euroskills-web-development-2023/src/modules/module-c/INSTRUCTIONS.md

 has further actions to choose from: Upscale, zoom in or zoom out.
 These actions require the generated image resource ID and also return a job ID.

+The image URLs will point to an image that is stored on the AI service server.
+Your server application needs to download the image and store it locally and generate a new URL for the frontend to access the image, also the preliminary images.

-You can find the specification of the API in the file `dreamweaver.yaml` and the generated documentation in the file `dreamweaver.html`.
+You can find the specification of the API in the file `provided-ai-services/dreamweaver.yml` and the generated documentation in the file `provided-ai-services/dreamweaver.html`.

 #### AI Service 3: MindReader: Image Recognition